 set oAuthAction oauth-api-access -allowedAlgorithms RS256 RS512 <!--NeedCopy-->

-After the above configuration is performed, only tokens that use RS256 and RS512 are allowed.
+After the preceding configuration, only tokens that use RS256 and RS512 are allowed.

 Bypassing certain traffic from authentication

 In many instances, there are some discovery APIs that are publicly accessible to the clients.
 These APIs typically reveal configuration and capabilities of the service itself.
-AN administrator can configure the NetScaler appliance to bypass authentication from these metadata URLs using ‘No Authentication’ policy described as follows:
+AN administrator can configure the Citrix ADC appliance to bypass authentication from these metadata URLs using ‘No Authentication’ policy described as follows:

 add authentication policy auth-bypass-policy -rule <> -action NO_AUTHN bind authentication vserver auth-api-access -policy auth-bypass-policy -pri 110 <!--NeedCopy-->